Salisbury (1818 ship): Origins and career

+Salisbury Bluff (62°41′S 60°27′W), the point forming the south side of the entrance to Las Palmas Cove in Hurd Peninsula, Livingston Island in the South Shetland Islands, is named for Salisbury.

-Settler transport: On 14 August 1821 Captain James King sailed from London with 20 settlers from England to South Africa.
+Settler transport: On 14 August 1821 Captain James Saunders King sailed from London with 20 settlers from England to South Africa.
 These were a private party and not under the auspices of the Government Settler Scheme.
 Salisbury reached Table Bay, Cape Town on 8 December and arrived at Algoa Bay, Port Elizabeth, on 15 January 1822.

+After delivering the settlers, Captain King and Salisbury traded between the Cape and Delagoa Bay.
+On a return trip to the Cape in 1823, Salisbury encountered a bad storm.
+King took the risk to cross the Bar, bringing her safely to anchor in the Bay of Natal.
+In 1824, King mapped the Bay and named the "Salisbury and Farewell Islands".
+In 1825, King settled in what would become the city of Durban.

 By 1825 the RS no longer listed the Salisbury of Portuguese origin; the other three Salisburys that had been present in 1821 were still listed.
 On 3 October 1825 a Salisbury was driven ashore and wrecked on Götaland, Sweden.
 She had been on a voyage from Liverpool, to Saint Petersburg.

 Fate

 Salisbury, of Liverpool, was lost off Cape Mount, Africa, on 1 June 1827.
 Her crew survived.
 Lloyd's List gave the name of her master as Bryan.